Bachelor of Science (B.S.)Program Website

 The program covers the fundamentals of computer engineering, including the design of digital systems with modern devices (such as microprocessors, VLSI circuits and field-programmable gate arrays) to fulfill the needs of larger systems used in communications, controls and power systems.

 Students also have access to experiential learning opportunities, including co-ops, internships and undergraduate research projects.

 At Tech, Corbin has worked on projects such as a laser printer and improving on a former student project (a computer numerical controlled router) to make printed circuit boards.
-He has been active in IEEE and is a key player in the organization's competitions against several large, well-known universities.
-This year, he helped the brown bag competition team, the Tech Sumobot team land second-place in regional competition.
+He was active in IEEE and was a key player in the organization's competitions against several large, well-known universities.
+In 2018, he helped the Tech Sumobot team land second-place in regional competition.

 Graduates are able to pursue careers with nationally competitive starting salaries in industry and with government agencies.
 Computer engineers can work on a wide variety of digital and computer systems.
 They can be hardware designers developing digital systems for government defense, automotive, manufacturing or utilities applications - or they can work to develop new programs and apps, install and troubleshoot software, maintain and advance computer hardware and software systems or manage databases for companies and government agencies.

 Many of these jobs involve design, fieldwork, maintenance or new project development in hardware and/or software.
 Companies that have hired our graduates include the FBI, the National Security Agency, the Joint Warfare Analysis Center, Navair, the Naval Surface Weapons Center and Dominion Power.
 It's a field with a lot of potential.

 Our grads have landed some impressive positions in recent years, including:

 - Control systems engineer